laravel/docs/passport.md

 > {note} You should ensure that the `CreateFreshApiToken` middleware is the last middleware listed in your middleware stack.

 This Passport middleware will attach a `laravel_token` cookie to your outgoing responses.
-This cookie contains an encrypted JWT that Passport will use to authenticate API requests from your JavaScript application.
+This cookie, which has a lifetime equal to your `session.lifetime` configuration value, contains an encrypted JWT that Passport will use to authenticate API requests from your JavaScript application.
 Now, you may make requests to your application's API without explicitly passing an access token:

     axios.get('/api/user')
         .then(response => {
             console.log(response.data);
         });

-> {note} The lifetime of the JWT depends on your `session.lifetime` configuration.

 #### Customizing The Cookie Name